tcarleton/stagg/README.md

   data = temp_nj_jun_2024_era5 - 273.15, # A raster brick of our primary data,
                                          # typically but not necessarily climate
                                          # data.
-For now, data must start at
-                                         # midnight and be hourly.
-We're
-                                         # converting from Kelvin to Celsius
+We're converting from Kelvin to
-                                         # here.
+                                         # Celsius here.

   overlay_weights = county_weights, # Output from Step 2, determined here by
                                     # area-normalized cropland weights for grid